why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/dnf.md

 ## Installing additional plugins

 The core `DNF` functionality can be extended with plugins.
 There are officially supported Core DNF plugins and also third-party Extras DNF Plugins.
 To install them:
 `# dnf install dnf-plugins-core-PLUGIN_NAME`
 or
 `# dnf install dnf-plugins-extras-PLUGIN_NAME`

 ??? info
-  A list of available [Core plugins](https://dnf-plugins-core.readthedocs.io/en/latest/) and a list of available [Extra plugins](https://dnf-plugins-extras.readthedocs.io/en/latest/) can be searched to extend the funtionality of `DNF`.
+A list of available [Core plugins](https://dnf-plugins-core.readthedocs.io/en/latest/) and a list of available [Extra plugins](https://dnf-plugins-extras.readthedocs.io/en/latest/) can be searched to extend the functionality of `DNF`.

 ## openSUSE flavored DNF
 DNF on openSUSE also offers some aliases to mimic zypper commands out-of-the-box.
 These aliases can be listed: